mecha-cms/mecha/README.md

 Front-End
 ---------

-The default layout uses only Serif and Mono fonts.
+The [default layout](https://github.com/mecha-cms/y.log "Log Layout") uses only Serif and Mono fonts.
 Different operating systems might display somewhat different results.
 This preview was taken through a computer with Linux operating system.
 Serif font that’s displayed in the preview below should be [DejaVu Serif](https://commons.wikimedia.org/wiki/File:DejaVuSerifSpecimen.svg "DejaVu Serif · Wikimedia Commons"):

 ![Front-End](https://user-images.githubusercontent.com/1669261/190838629-860bfd9c-0444-4426-990f-71a604b95c32.png)

 Back-End ([Optional](https://github.com/mecha-cms/x.panel "Panel Extension"))
 -----------------------------------------------------------------------------

-To be able to activate the back-end feature requires you to install our [alert](https://github.com/mecha-cms/x.alert "Alert Extension"), [panel](https://github.com/mecha-cms/x.panel "Panel Extension") and [user](https://github.com/mecha-cms/x.user "User Extension") extensions.
+To be able to activate the back-end feature requires you to install our [Alert](https://github.com/mecha-cms/x.alert "Alert Extension"), [Panel](https://github.com/mecha-cms/x.panel "Panel Extension") and [User](https://github.com/mecha-cms/x.user "User Extension") extensions.
 This feature is forever optional.
 You can use this feature on the local version only, and remove it on the public version to secure your website (only if you don&rsquo;t trust this extension).

 ![Back-End](https://user-images.githubusercontent.com/1669261/190838552-78eb9fc6-ff17-4c92-9133-a200312bfc01.png)